Gorisek-Bros/docs/profile.md

 ## Built-in profiles

-DSJ4 already includes some predefined profiles, that can be used to create basic constructions.
+DSJ4 already includes some predefined profiles (it's better to name them as references), that can be used to create basic constructions.

 | Name        | Placement                      | Applies for |
 | ----------- | ------------------------------ | ----------- |